Sport in France: Pétanque

 Pétanque is mostly played and highly popular in the South of France.
 Pétanque is not considered a sport by many northern Frenchmen, though the sport is internationally recognized by the IOC.

 Professional players play the competitive form of Pétanque, which is called Pétanque Sport, under precise rules.
-The competitive form is played by about 480,000 persons licensed with the Federation Française de Pétanque et Jeu Provençal (FFOJP).
+The competitive form is played by about 480,000 persons licensed with the Fédération Française de Pétanque et Jeu Provençal (FFPJP).
 The FFPJP is the 4th largest sports federation in France.